Common Misconceptions

 Misconception 3: "The temperature drop proves the reaction is endothermic — any cold reaction must absorb heat"

 While a temperature drop in the surroundings indicates an endothermic reaction, not every cold thing you encounter is endothermic!
-Melting ice, for example, is a physical change (not a chemical reaction).
-Also, some exothermic reactions produce cold products because the energy is released as light rather than heat (e.g., bioluminescence).
-Focus on whether chemical bonds are being broken/formed and whether the overall ΔH is positive.
+Melting ice, for example, is a physical change, not a chemical reaction.
+Also, not all energy changes in chemical reactions appear as heat — sometimes energy is transferred as light instead.
+Focus on whether chemical bonds are being broken and formed and whether the overall ΔH is positive.

 Keep building this topic